FabriceMesidor/Classification_Project_Views_towards_Computer_Decisions/README.md

 ## FINAL CONSIDERATIONS
 After fitting and evaluating different classification models, I kept 2 that did better than tossing a coin.
-It was possible with ~65% accuracy to make the distiunguish between attitudes of American adults towards computer decisions.
+It was possible with ~65% accuracy to make the distinguish between attitudes of American adults towards computer decisions.
 However, it would be interesting to use other variables in the database for better accuracy.
-Aslo, other methods can help tune better the models.
+Aslo, other methods can help tune the models in a more effective way.
 Instead using a random train, test, split, an extension of this reseach would be to experiment cross validation for training and testing the models